 Fortunately, there are easy ways to be sure your e-waste is recycled properly, and some companies will even pay for your e-waste.

-BuyMyTronics will do just what the name implies.
-Companies like BuyMyTronics, Gazelle, YouRenew buy everything from cell phones to laptops.
+MailInMobile and USell will do just what their names imply.
+Companies like GreenBuyback, Gazelle, and YouRenew buy everything from cell phones to laptops.
 What’s more, most of these types of companies offer the option to put your recycled electronic bucks towards the charity of your choice.

-Office supply stores like Staples will pay a few dollars for each printer or toner cartridge returned for recycling.
+Office supply stores like Staples, Best Buy, and Office Depot give you $2 in-store credit for each printer or toner cartridge returned for recycling.
 These cartridges can be refilled and reused, so most manufacturers are eager to have them returned.

 No matter where you recycle your e-waste, keep in mind that the recyclers are following the standards laid out by the e-Stewards Initiative.